Today I am going to discuss some Deities related to Hera, not by family, but by function.

 Besides them, there are various other Gamelioi Theoi who are involved with Marriage.
 The primary one is Aphrodite, the Goddess of Love and Sexuality.
 She brings people together and rules over the sexual act, the “Works of Aphrodite”, and as such also plays a role in the begetting of children, of heirs.
 She blesses couples with harmony in their relationship and makes them desire each other and unite their bodies together.
 The relationship of Hera and Aphrodite is so close that each has the other one’s name as an epithet, indicating their coöperation in the field of marriage.
 Aphrodite Hera is the Goddess protecting fiancées and brides, Hera Aphrodite of the married women.
-Important to know here is that the ancient Hellenes only considered a female to be a women once she had been with child for the first time.
-Even if she had a miscarriage, even if the child was stillborn, even if the child died in infancy, only when she had been with child was she considered a completely adult women, initiated in the Female Mysteries.
+Important to know here is that the ancient Hellenes only considered a female to be a woman once she had been with child for the first time.
+Even if she had a miscarriage, even if the child was stillborn, even if the child died in infancy, only when she had been with a child was she considered a completely adult woman, initiated in the Female Mysteries.
 As the marriage is concluded, the bride passes from the domain of Aphrodite into the domain of Hera.

 Aphrodite’s son, Eros, is also a Gamelioi Theoi, the God who makes people fall in love with his golden arrows.
 He is also a God of sexual desire, regardless of whether it is allowed.
 He is the God of Lust, who incites sexual desire and rules over the hormone “high” people have when first falling in love.
 Through his mother and Hera, this is channelled into “appropriate” expressions, i.e. within a married relationship.